mit-pdos/argosy/artifact/README.md

 Coq representation, so these encoders will fail at runtime if disk addresses overflow a 64-bit integer.

+## Section 6

+The script that produces the lines of code table at L1177 is provided in the artifact; run `loc.sh <root of artifact>` to reproduce these numbers.
+The LaTeX table was manually constructed from the output, which includes more details for debugging.

 # Source code overview

 The [src](src/) subdirectory contains the Coq development.
 Within that directory: